-During the sessions, one sitting per week is reserved to the questions of the Deputies and to the responses of the Government.
+During the sessions, at least one sitting per week is reserved to the questions of the Deputies and to the responses of the Government.

-The Assembly can address to the Government written or oral questions, with or without debate.
+The Assembly can address to the Government questions on current events, written questions, [or] oral questions with or without debate.